Social Security Organization

 The Social Security Organization (SSO) is a social insurance organization in Iran which provides coverage of wage-earners and salaried workers as well as voluntary coverage of self-employed persons.
 In 1975, the laws Social Security Law was approved and the SSO was established.

 Iran did not legislate in favor of a universal social protection, but in 1996, the Center for Statistics of Iran estimated that more than 73% of the Iranian population was covered by social security.
 Membership in the social security system is compulsory for all employees.

 SSO is a non-governmental organization and it is solely financed by contributions (with the participation of insured (7%), employer (20–23%) and government (3%)).
 Social protection is extended to the self-employed workers, who voluntarily contribute between 12% and 18% of income depending on the protection sought.
-Civil servants, the regular military, Law Enforcement Force of the Islamic Republic of Iran, and the Islamic Revolutionary Guard Corps, Iran’s second major military organization, have their own pension systems.
+Civil servants, the regular military, Law Enforcement Force of the Islamic Republic of Iran, and the Islamic Revolutionary Guard Corps, Iran's second major military organization, have their own pension systems.

+Debt

+The government debt for social security is 660000 billion toman in 2023, the government seventh development program changed age of retirement to 65 / 70 years old and required work from 30 years to 40 years.
+The government offered to sell Qeshm Island, Kisha Island, Khuzestan province.